StemVibrations/STEM/docs/tutorial4.rst

 **Option 2: Extended straight track with rails, sleepers, rail pads and 1D soil elements.**

-When applying a moving train load to the track, we are often interested in the dynamic response of a specific area of the track.
+When applying a train load on the track, we are often interested in the dynamic response of a specific area of the track.
 This requires the generated geometry to be large enough to ensure that the initial train load has not yet reached or influenced the area of interest.
 However, this results in a significantly larger geometry, which, in turn, increases computational cost.